-She has given talks at deCordova Sculpture Park, Harvard Law School, The Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality (GCWS), Tufts Art Galleries and guest lectured at MIT, UMass Boston, and University of California, Berkley.
+She has given talks at deCordova Sculpture Park, Harvard Law School, The Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality (GCWS), Tufts Art Galleries and guest lectured at MIT, UMass Boston, Rhode Island School of Design, and University of California, Berkley.

 She recently curated Combahee’s Radical Call, a year-long exhibition at the Boston Center for the Arts which aims to uplift the histories of Black feminist organizing in Boston.
 She’s also building a residency, hosted by MassMOCA, for artists of color called Converging Liberations.

 Her current interests include affective governance, black feminisms, and critical geography.

 Write a letter.